sund0g/docker-tutorial/docker-and-kubernetes/simple-k8s/README.md

 #### Lessons 165 & 166

-* It is recommneded to take a **Declarative** aproach when updating an existing object.
+* It is recommended to take a **Declarative** approach when updating an existing object.

 	> This will be the general recommendation any time a change is being made to the cluster.